romaintilhac/romaintilhac.github.io/fieldguide_20240827.md

 **Fig-petrogenetic-model**.
 Schematic representation of the model proposed by Tilhac (2017) for the main magmatic episode in the petrogenesis of Cabo Ortegal pyroxenites, dunites and chromitites, assuming an initially Si-undersaturated (**a**) and/or Si-saturated (**b**) melt.
 Note that the spatial association of chromitites and type-4 pyroxenites had not been identified by Tilhac (2017) and is thus not reflected here).

 In this model, whether type-1 and type-2 pyroxenites are cogenetic was left as an open question although two scenarios involving different parental melts were proposed.
 - Evidence in favour of their cogeneticity (**Fig_petrogenetic-model_a**) includes relatively homogeneous radiogenic isotope compositions consistent with a single batch of parental melt (_e.g_ Gravestock 1992, Santos et al., 2002, Tilhac et al. 2017).
-Mineral chemistry also suggests that the pyroxenites can be related to the same melt differentation/melt-rock interaction trend (_e.g._, **Fig_mineral-chemistry-pyroxenites_b**).
+Mineral chemistry also suggests that the pyroxenites can be related to the same melt differentation/melt-rock interaction trend (_e.g._ **Fig_mineral-chemistry-pyroxenites_b**).
 However, the high Mg# and Cr# of the Opx-rich (type-4) pyroxenites is not well accounted for in this case.
 - Evidence against their cogeneticity (**Fig_petrogenetic-model_b**) consists of field observations on the large outcrop surfaces exposed on the shore at the bottom of the *Herbeira* cliffs.
 Massive (type-2) pyroxenites are seen as thick and layers, relatively undeformed compared to type-1 and -3 pyroxenites (**Fig-pyroxenites-cliff**), which cannot be fully accounted for by deformation localization away from thick (more competent) pyroxenite layers.
 In addition, the high Mg# and Cr# of type-4 pyroxenites and their field occurrence associated with chromitites point to a very primitive character, suggesting that they are more likely to be related to type-2 pyroxenites (see **Stop 4.2**), implying that type-1 and type-2/-4 pyroxenites relate to distinct (overlapping) differentation trends.

 <img src="fieldguide_figures/pyroxenites-cliff.png"